demirantay/notebook/syllabus-compsci.md

  - [ ] Compiler
  - [ ] A Robot

- - [ ] Final: A operating system for tablets that are designed for programming
+ - [ ] Final: A operating system for tablets that are designed for programming (UI like from westworld series)

  ---